hrushikreddy-chinthareddy/zinnia-hackathon-2026/apps/consumer-experience/README.md

 - prefer to do QA on the ephemeral environment (you will need to update access on that environment to allow for anyone with link to view)

 ## Environment Variables

+TODO: add this to it's own doc and include in developer onboarding

 See [this chart](apps/consumer-experience/src/app/documentation/adding-a-new-enviornment-variable.md)